 Elevation Gain: 2,195-ft.

 The Columbine Lake hike wastes no time gaining elevation.
-From the trailhead marked by a blaze on a tree (see driving directions), the trail ascends steep switchbacks through spruce-fir forest.
-After climbing 1.3 miles and gaining over 1,100-ft. the grade abates at bit and the trees thin.
+From the trailhead, marked by a blaze on a tree (see driving directions), the path ascends steep switchbacks through spruce-fir forest.
+After climbing 1.3 miles and gaining over 1,100-ft. the grade abates a bit and the trees thin.
 Views open to a narrow alpine basin carpeted in meadows sprinkled with wildflowers.

 After leaving the last of the trees behind the steep climb resumes up the middle of the basin.
 Be sure to turn around and enjoy ever improving views of the high peaks rise above the east side of Highway 550.

-At the head of the basin the trail makes a wide arc, swinging left (southwest) and then right (north), climbing through rocky meadows and scree to reach a saddle on a ridge at 12,541-ft., about 2.0 miles from the trailhead.
+At the head of the basin the trail curves to the left (southwest) and then right (north), climbing through rocky meadows and scree to reach a saddle on a ridge at 12,541-ft., about 2.0 miles from the trailhead.
 Turn around just before reaching the saddle and check out the nice views to the east/southeast of Ohio Peak (12,673), Anvil Mountain (12,537-ft.) and Storm Peak (13,487-ft.).